Northern Attitude: Background

 "Northern Attitude" carries a theme of isolation and conveys the feelings Kahan had struggled to express about the profound loneliness and clarity of self he felt growing up in Strafford, Vermont, a rural and isolated town with a population of under 2,000 people.
 The long, chilly, and gloomy winters of his hometown led Kahan to develop a more closed-off heart.
 In the song, he asks for understanding and forgiveness, opening up about the adversities he faced and connecting with others from similarly secluded environments.

 Kahan revealed that the song was created unexpectedly during a recording session when he experimented with a guitar riff.
 Encouraged by his co-producer and the recording engineer, Kahan developed the song, freestyling lyrics that tapped into deep-seated themes of isolation and self-discovery.
 Using the bleakness of winter to symbolize a closed heart, Kahan addresses the "northern attitude" of hesitancy and fear in relationships, which stemmed from his solitary upbringing.
 However, he offers a hopeful perspective that this mindset can evolve over time.

 Composition

 "Northern Attitude" draws on the harmonies, instrument selection, and a rhythmic chorus, portraying a heart hardened and isolated winter.
 The song begins with Gabe Simon strumming the mandolin.
-As the pace quickens, Holler Country describes Kahan's reverb-rich vocals deepening at the chorus and a dramatic piano played by Gabe Simon enhancing the mood.
+As the pace quickens, Holler Country describes Kahan's reverb-rich vocals deepening at the chorus and a dramatic piano enhancing the mood.
 In the second verse, Hozier's emotive voice intensifies the music further.
-As the song progresses, additional instruments are introduced, with Kahan on the guitar and Gabe Simon playing the 12-string acoustic guitar, bass, drums, organ, and percussion.
 The song culminates in a euphoric, high-energy finale, as described by Holler Country.